in

 Miko also said that the Japanese only wear wedding rings when they go to special events or attend important occasions like someone’s wedding.

-This is one of the self-made traditions- how are marriage proposals and engagement different in Japan.
+This is one of the self-made traditions.

 Miko did this during her engagement period also, as she said she didn’t wear it everyday but when she needed to go out once a week for special events like visit a museum or attend a ballet program.